 The great fact about meditation is that you can do it at your home.
 If you had a rough day at work, sit in a quiet place, close your eyes for about five minutes, and clear your mind.
 You may notice that most of your stress and anxiety ebbs away.
 Also, it will help you continue your day with more energy.

-It’s good to take some time to do an activity that you like, whether it’s painting, gardening, or playing a sport.
+It’s good to take some time to do an activity that you like, whether it’s painting, gardening, or playing a sport like volleyball, badminton, or tennis, and find best tennis shoes nurses should buy to avoid foot injury.
 It will help reduce your stress levels.
 As a nurse, you should keep yourself relax so that you can stay active while handling patients.
 Some nurses love to cultivate things to have another rich life outside the hospital.
 The most popular activity that is known to be stress-relieving is adult coloring books.
 Mental health practitioners say that these are an ideal way to avoid the troubles of the entire world.
 It seems magical when your color on a page with that much ease and flow.
 This activity will provide value and push you ahead if you do this activity even for only five minutes.

 Nurses who work the night shifts or 12 hours per day can be sleep deprived or not complete their recommended amount of sleep.
 Nursing is a physically taxing job, so nurses need to relax in between shifts.
 Research suggests that people with consistent sleep deprivation have a weak immune system and an elevated risk of heart disease and obesity.
 The advantages of better sleep outweigh everything.
 Seven to eight hours of regular sleep at night helps make you feel energetic and refreshing.
 Nurses need to get enough sleep at night to stay active at work the next day.
 Nurses working the night shifts can use black-out shades to get a good day’s sleep.